Anonymous202401/If-Recollecting-were-Forgetting/README.md

 ## Experiments suggested by  Reviewer ia1D

-We have conducted experiments with a multilayer perceptron (MLP) with two fully connected layers on additional datasets, including **Wine**, **Adult**, **IMDB**, and **Cancer Disease**, for tasks such as wine quality, income prediction, sentiment analysis of movie reviews, and cancer disease prediction, respectively.
+We have conducted experiments with a multilayer perceptron (MLP) with two fully connected layers on additional datasets, including **Adult**, **Wine**, **Credit**, and **Cancer Disease**, for tasks such as income prediction, wine quality, credit card fraud detection, and cancer disease prediction, respectively.
 Below are our experimental results.

 ##  Quick Start

+        bash Adult.sh
-        bash IMDB.sh
+        bash Wine.sh
         bash Credit.sh
         bash Cancer.sh
-        bash Adult.sh

 ## Experiments suggested by  Reviewer t2wR